 Additional Pertinent Information

 - No food after 10:00 p.m. the night before, and no food the morning of the procedure.
 Leaving out water is okay.
-Drop-off time is between 8:00 a.m. to 8:30 a.m.
+Drop-off time is at 7:00 a.m. the day of the dental.
 Pick-up time is typically around 5:00 p.m.
 One of our technicians will give you a call to let you know how the procedure went, as well as an accurate pick-up time.

 - Extractions are an additional and separate charge from the dental package.
 We will not know how many extractions are needed ahead of time until your pet is safely under anesthesia.
 It is the only way a thorough examination of the teeth can be assessed.
 Depending on how many extractions are necessary, it also may incur an additional anesthesia time fee.